jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   AssertionError: True is not false

-this is familiar, it was the first failing test from :doc:`How to make a Test Driven Development Environment </how_to/make_tdd_environment>`
+this is familiar, it was the first failing test from :doc:`How to make a python test driven development environment </how_to/make_tdd_environment>`

 green: make it pass
 #############################################################################